sinatra/sinatra/README.md

 ```

 Sinatra installs special `not_found` and `error` handlers when
-running under the development environment.
+running under the development environment to display nice stack traces
+and additional debugging information in your browser.

 ## Rack Middleware